Spindel/housekeeper/README.md

 transfer data

-## Oneshot use:
+## Setup use performs:

 1. create db user on archive db server
 2. create db on archive db server
 3. create foreign data wrapper on primary server
 4. create user mappings on primary server

+# Oneshot archive

-5. create archive tables on archive db
+5. Outputs SQL to create archive tables on archive db

 ## cron use:

 Set up tool to run weekly or similar, and set up a time limit for your retention.
+The cron job will iterate over all partitions older than the archive retention, and migrate them to the archive DB.
+This will be done first with a COPY job, and then a second pass select/insert, and clean out of the table.

 Open questions:

 This doesn't quite work together with the retention tool.
-Should the two be merged together?
-(either you have archival db, or you have retention.
-Don't do both, as that causes failures )
+Should the two be merged together? (either you have archival db, or you have retention.
+Don't do both, as the retention tool doesn't know about archive tables )

-# License
-GPLv3, because you deserve it